SAP-samples/fiori-elements-feature-showcase/README.md

 }
 ```

-Four further extension hooks can be used to customize the Tree Table behaviour.
+You can use further extension hooks to customize the tree table behavior.

 ```json
 "RootEntityListReport": {